 7. The oxyhemoglobin dissociation curve describes what?

-Saturation is the % of Hb that is carrying oxygen compared to total Hb.
+Hemoglobin saturation is the percentage of hemoglobin that is carrying oxygen compared to the total hemoglobin.

 10. How much oxygen is bound to hemoglobin?

-11. What is the normal CO2 pressure in the vein?
+11. What is the normal CO2 pressure in veins?

-12. What is the normal oxygen pressure in vein?
+12. What is the normal oxygen pressure in veins?

 13. What is respiration?

-The process of moving oxygen to tissues for aerobic metabolism and removal of CO2.
+The process of moving oxygen to tissues for aerobic metabolism and removing CO2

-Malfunction in the septum that causes deoxygenated blood to travel from the RIGHT atrium to LEFT atrium.
+A malfunction in the septum that causes deoxygenated blood to travel from the RIGHT atrium to the LEFT atrium

 15. What is the total O2 content of blood equation?